Massachusetts Alimony Attorneys Helping Clients Explore Options

 - Financial needs and resources: The financial needs and resources of both spouses are taken into account.
 This includes factors such as childcare expenses, healthcare costs, and any other financial obligations.

-It is important to consult with an experienced alimony lawyer who can assess your specific situation and guide you through the alimony process.
+It is important to consult with an experienced Massachusetts alimony attorney who can assess your specific situation and guide you through the alimony process.
 Our team at O’Connor Family Law is dedicated to helping our clients understand their rights and options when it comes to alimony.

 When Does Alimony End?

 Alimony payments cease upon the death of one or the other spouses, or if the spouse receiving the alimony payments remarries, or the spouse paying the alimony reaches “full retirement age.”
-In some cases, there can be an extension if there’s a good reason.
+If the spouse can receive social security benefits, alimony terminates.
+In some cases, there can be an extension, if there’s a good reason.
 Filing a Complaint for Modification would be your next step at this juncture, although this does not guarantee an extension.

 Another aspect to keep in mind is in the event that “general term” or “rehabilitative” alimony is awarded, a judge may decide to modify the length of the payments or the amounts if there is good reason to do so.
 Some of these situations may arise where the spouse isn’t able to support themselves due to the ex-spouse abusing them physically or mentally, or if the spouse that is paying has been required to provide life insurance for the ex-spouse, if either party is elderly, has a chronic illness, or other unusual health circumstances, and also each parties tax consequences are considered, and if good reason is found, the judge may decide to modify either the length or the amount awarded in these cases.